-9 HTML Tags (& 11 Attributes) You Must Know for SEO
+11 HTML Attributes For SEO & Why They Matter

 Using the rel=”nofollow” attribute will not affect a human user’s ability to click on the link and be taken to another page.
 It only affects bots.

-This is used within SEO to stop the search engines from visiting a page, or from ascribing any benefit of one page linking to another.
+This is used within SEO to prevent search engines from visiting a page or from ascribing any benefit of one page linking to another.

-This arguably renders a link useless from the traditional SEO link-building perspective as link equity will not pass through the link.
+This arguably renders a link useless from the traditional SEO link-building perspective, as link equity will not pass through the link.

-There are arguments to say that it is still a beneficial link if it causes visitors to view the linked-to page of course!
+There are arguments to say that it is still a beneficial link if it causes visitors to view the linked-to page, of course!

-The “nofollow” attribute can be used by publishers to help search engines to know when a linked-to page is the result of payment, for example, an advert.
+Publishers can use the “nofollow” attribute to help search engines determine when a linked-to page is the result of payment, such as an advert.

-This can help stop issues with the link penalties as the publisher is admitting that the link is the result of a legitimate deal and not an attempt to manipulate the rankings.
+This can help prevent issues with link penalties, as the publisher is admitting that the link is the result of a legitimate deal and not an attempt to manipulate the rankings.

 The rel=”nofollow” attribute can be used on an individual link basis like the following: